Instructor: Frank Thorne, Coliseum 1022D, thorne [at] math [dot] sc [dot] edu.

 - Field and Galois Theory (~6 weeks): Dummit-Foote, Ch.
 13-14.

-- Introduction to Commutative Rings and Algebraic Geometry (~3 weeks): Dummit-Foote, Ch.
+- (if possible) Introduction to Commutative Rings and Algebraic Geometry (~3 weeks): Dummit-Foote, Ch.
 15; Atiyah-Macdonald.

 Neukirch, Algebraic Number Theory.